Joaodss/Midterm-Project-Banking-System/README.md

 The application can be run with two different profiles: mysqlFinal or mysqlDev.

 The default profile is mysqlFinal and initializes the database only on the first run.
-The next runs it will only read from the database and update it.
-The development profile resets the database everytime the application starts.
+The following runs it will only read from the database and update it.
+The development profile resets the database every time the application starts.
 All the data will be deleted o the start.

 Both profiles initialize with an admin entity: {username=admin, password=admin, name=Admin}, to allow the use of all endpoints.